m-skolnick/m-skolnick/README.md

 ### Hi there 👋

-I'm a software engineer at [Coolfire Solutions](https://www.coolfiresolutions.com/) where we help companies get the job done!
+I'm a software engineer at [Alkami](https://www.alkami.com/) where we inspire and empower remarkable financial institutions to grow confidently, adapt quickly, and build thriving digital communities!

-- 🔭 I’m currently working on [Beacon](https://www.trekmedics.org/beacon/) and [Core](https://www.coolfiresolutions.com/core)
+- 🔭 I’m currently working on [Beacon](https://www.trekmedics.org/beacon/) and [Mobile Banking](https://www.alkami.com/)
 - 🌱 I’m currently learning
 - 👯 I’m looking to collaborate on closing the gender and racial gap in software
 - 💬 Ask me about [Flutter](https://flutter.dev) and [Dart](https://dart.dev).